matheusolivesilva/patterns-clean-arch-ddd/README.md

 Here you'll see some of the patterns applied in this project, they can work with DDD, Clean Architecture or alone in another architecture.

 #### Repository:
-Repository pattern is a pattern that provides a way to manage de data access in a centralized location.
+Repository pattern is a pattern that provides a way to manage data access in a centralized location.
 It fetches the data into a database, API or other persistence places and maps it to the entity.

 An example of repository and its implementation are both the interface `UserRepository` in application layer and the concrete class `UserRepositoryMemory` in infra layer.
 The `UserRepositoryMemory` is just an in memory implementation of a repository, here we would have the implementation logic of a database connection with its queries or API calls.
 As always, there's a class that "uses" the repository interface via independence inversion, these classes are the `SignUp` and `Login` usecases.
 Below we can see an diagram with this pattern:
 ```mermaid